Sports Guard Lab from China

 • Do not remove or chew the sports sheath with your tongue

-• If your braces fall on the floor or floor, clean them before putting them back in your mouth.
+• If your sports guards fall on the floor or floor, clean them before putting them back in your mouth.

 • Brush and floss your teeth before and after wearing a mouthguard.

-• Do not share your braces with anyone.
+• Do not share your guards with anyone.

-• Wear a mouthguard when checking your teeth.
+• Wear a mouthguard when checking your teeth in a dental clinic.
 You can get a deep cleaning from your dentist.

-• If your sports guard is loose or has cracks and fissures, take it to your dentist to have it checked, it may be time for a new pad.
+• If your sports guard is loose or has cracks and fissures, take it to your dentist to have it checked.
+It may be time for a new one.
 If it doesn’t fit or is worn out, replace it for the best protection.

 When it comes to sports protective gear, sports protective gear is often overlooked.
 But it’s one of the most important protective gear worth investing in.
 A sports mouthguard can help protect your mouth, teeth, jaw, and head, helping you avoid costly and painful dental damage.